alessandrofrancesconi/gimp-plugin-bimp/README.md

 	make && sudo make install-admin

-To make and install for every user in the system (needs root privileges).
+to make and install for every user in the system (needs root privileges).

 1. Make sure that the "bimp-locale" folder is copied in the plug-in directory too!
 If not, you can do it manually by copying it from ./bin/win32.
 2. Don't mind the warnings...